Marremelad/bird_dodger/README.md

 # Bird Dodger 🦅

 ## Description
 A 2D game made witht he pygame library.
+Dodge as many birds as you can!
 ### Features
 * Dodge birds
 * Save high score